 Harney County Migratory Bird Festival

 This year’s festival is all virtual.
 Online events include looks at local species such as great gray owls and golden eagles, tips on where to bird in Harney County, and a presentation on how national wildlife refuges, including nearby Malheur National Wildlife Refuge, help bird migration.

 Grays Harbor Shorebird and Nature Festival

-Each spring, hundreds of thousands of shorebirds pause on their way north to rest and feed along the Washington Coast and in the Grays Harbor estuary.
-Coming from as far south as Argentina, these Arctic-bound shorebirds are among the world’s greatest migrants.
-The festival includes field trips to Grays Harbor National Wildlife Refuge and other birding hotspots.
-Note: The festival sometimes takes place in early May.
+This year’s festival is all virtual and will feature an online video tour.
+Each spring, hundreds of thousands of shorebirds pause on their way north to rest and feed along the Washington coast and in the Grays Harbor estuary.
+Coming from as far south as Argentina, these Arctic-bound shorebirds are some of the world’s longest-distance travelers.
+Grays Harbor National Wildlife Refuge and other birding hotspots traditionally have a role in the festival.

 The Biggest Week in American Birding

-This major bird festival, organized by Black Swamp Bird Observatory, takes place at the peak of spring bird migration in the Lake Erie Marsh region of the state.
-The festival features field trips to Ottawa National Wildlife Refuge and Magee Marsh Wildlife Area.
+This year’s festival is all virtual.
+Organized by Black Swamp Bird Observatory, the festival is timed to coincide with the peak of spring bird migration in the state’s Lake Erie marsh region.
+The festival normally features field trips to Ottawa National Wildlife Refuge and Magee Marsh Wildlife Area.

 Horicon Marsh Bird Festival